Colmmm/notes2flash/docs/README.md

 - Enable debug mode in the addon interface for detailed logging.
 - Check the `notes2flash.log` file in the addon directory for error messages and execution logs.
 - Use the logs to identify issues in your workflow configuration or API calls.
-- A common error is that the API is not formatting the output properly, it should be a list of dictionaries where each dictionary represents a flashcard with the fields specified in `output_fields`
+- A common error is that the API is not formatting the output properly; it should be a list of dictionaries where each dictionary represents a flashcard with the fields specified in `output_fields`.
+- Feel free to delete `notes2flash.log` to reset the logging, and `tracked_docs.json` to reset document tracking.

+### 🚨 Troubleshooting Tips:
+1. Try using a different model.
+Some models may not handle large inputs or complex prompts effectively.
+2. Verify that the API output is correctly formatted as a list of dictionaries.
+Parsing errors often occur if the response structure is not as expected.
+   - Ensure the response follows this structure:
+     ```
+     [
+       {"key1": "value1", "key2": "value2"},
+       {"key1": "value3", "key2": "value4"}
+     ]
+     ```
+3. Reduce the chunk size to avoid exceeding the model's context window.
+4. Check if the API is returning a cached response.
+You can avoid caching by adding unique identifiers (e.g., timestamps or random tokens) to your input.
+5. Beware that free models typically have usage limits.

-## Tips for Creating Effective Workflows
+## More tips for Creating Effective Workflows

-- Ensure your prompts are explicit and clearly define the expected output format (chatGPT is great at writing prompts).
+- Ensure your prompts are explicit and clearly define the expected output format.
+(ChatGPT is great at writing prompts and editing configs.)
 - Test your workflows with various types of notes to ensure they work as expected.
 - Use descriptive names for your workflow files to easily identify their purpose.

 ## Error Handling